DatReki/DR.Networking/README.md

 A small networking library to make get & post requests

 ## Usage
-Make a get request with ratelimiting
+Make a get request with rate limiting
 ```cs
 using DR.Networking;